Maikxx/frontend-applications/README.md

 * Mobile / Tablet modes
 * Quite a few factors and inputs, since they aren't available
 * A way to keep multiple filled in forms (for example of a specific user) and switch between them
+* Some form fields, like location, an image input.

 ## What would be added in future versions?